Umer-Majeed/nexZeus-Comptx-optimizer/README.md

-# NexZeus — Gaming Intelligence Booster  Fast
+# NexZeus — Gaming Intelligence Booster

 NexZeus is a Windows performance and optimization tool that manages DNS, registry tweaks, background processes, RAM, startup apps, MSI interrupts, power plans, and an in-game FPS overlay all from a single dashboard.